Silent-Crafter/spotify-downloader/README.md

  downloads songs from spotify through youtube along with adding meta

 ## Setup
-Run the setup.py to install missing modules after running main.py the program will install a chromium package if not present. it will do this only once. it won't downloader later when you run it.
+Run the setup.py to install missing modules.
+After running main.py the program will install a chromium package if not present. it will do this only once. it won't downloader later when you run it.
 It is required by the requests_html package to simulate a html session, in simpler words, to browse the internet.

 ## Usage
 run the main.py file